justland/just-func/books/just-func-specification/src/interop-specification.md

 ## Logs

-✔️ All logs should can be transformed to a common format.
+✔️ All logs should be transformed to a common format.

 > Why?